jrtechs/NodeJSBlog/blogContent/posts/java/parallel-java-performance-overview.md

 }
 ```

-I am using the lambda streaming notation due to its conciseness for list processing; if you are not familiar with functional Java, I recommend you check out my latest [blog post](https://jrtechs.net/java/fun-with-functional-java) on it.
+I am using the lambda streaming notation due to its conciseness for list processing; if you are not familiar with lambda statements, I recommend checking out my latest [blog post on functional Java](https://jrtechs.net/java/fun-with-functional-java) on it.

 # Threads